protux/baronbale.de-django/index.md

-# baronbale.de ist tot - lang lebe baronbale.de!
+# baronbale.de is dead, long live baronbale.de

 Hey there.
 Thank you for your interest in baronbale.de - unfortunately, the banner parser is hard to maintain.
 I'm extracting zip files and parse arbitrary XML files - who would have guessed this would cause problems?
 Ok, me, but I thought I'm nice to you so you would be nice to me.
 This was not the case.